Michael Ventris: Young adult

 Ventris's father died in 1938, and his mother, Dora, became administrator of the estate.
 With the German invasion of Poland in 1939, Dora lost her private income, and in 1940 her father died.
 Ventris lost his mother to clinical depression and an overdose of barbiturates.
 He never spoke of her, assuming instead an ebullient and energetic manner in whatever he decided to do, a trait which won him numerous friends.

 A friend of the family, Russian sculptor Naum Gabo, took Ventris under his wing.
 Ventris later said that Gabo was the most family he had ever had.
 It may have been at Gabo's house that he began the study of Russian.

 He decided on architecture as a career, and enrolled in the Architectural Association School of Architecture.
 There he met his wife-to-be Lois Knox-Niven, known as Betty, daughter of pilot Lois Butler and stepdaughter of Alan Samuel Butler, chairman of the De Havilland Aircraft Company.
-A fellow architecture student, her social background was similar to Ventris's: her family was well-to-do, she had travelled in Europe, and she was interested in architecture.
-She was also popular and very beautiful.